vijithassar/wordpress-override-permalinks/README.md

 # Usage

 Add a [custom field](https://codex.wordpress.org/Custom_Fields) to the post.
-The custom field's key should be `external_url` and the value should be the new URL that will replace the WordPress default permalink.
+The custom field's key should be `permalink_override` and the value should be the new URL that will replace the WordPress default permalink.

 # Alternatives